 [ Read: Strength Training Tips For Teens]

 Saturated and trans fats are not healthy, but good fats are essential for weight gain.
-Use cooking oils, butter, and margarine when you cook to give your teenager the needed fatty oils for weight gain.
-Go for heart healthy cooking oils like olive oil and canola oil for best results.
-You can also have butter or table spread handily during breakfast.
+Use cooking oils like olive, coconut, mustard, rice bran or sunflower, butter, and margarine when you cook to give your teenager the needed fatty acids for weight gain.
+You can also give them butter and clarified butter (ghee) in moderation during breakfast.

 Just as it’s hard for some people to lose weight, it can be difficult for your teenager to gain weight.
 Healthy weight gain takes time and needs discipline.
 Your teenager will not gain weight overnight, and may require a few months to put on weight gradually in a healthy and safe way.